This post may contain affiliate links.

-Travel and Holidays
+Planning Travel and Planning Holidays

-They are two different things, don’t you think?
+Travel and holidays (vacations) are two different things, don’t you think?

 Travel is about exploring and learning, holidays are about relaxation and fun.
 I’m not big on holidays, but we’ve had a little of both in the last six months.